This article contains affiliate links. If you make a purchase through these links, we may earn a small commission at no extra cost to you. Learn more.

 Litter Box Placement

 One practical detail that first-timers frequently miss: keep the box accessible during drives, not locked in a compartment.
-Cats can experience stress-related urgency on longer hauls, and blocking access during a three-hour drive creates obvious problems.
+Cats can experience stress-related urgency on longer hauls, and blocking access during a three-hour drive can result in accidents in the carrier or a storage compartment — a cleanup problem that is genuinely difficult to address safely while the rig is moving.

 Escape Prevention: The Highest-Stakes Issue